geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

 #### WMTS

-WMTS Layer require a source object in the `sources` object of the map configuration where to retrieve the `tileMatrixSet`.
+WMTS Layer require a source object in the `sources` object of the map configuration where to retrieve the `availableTileMatrixSets`.
 The source is identified by the `capabilitiesURL`. (if `capabilitiesURL` is not present it will use the `url`, in case of multiple URLs, the first one.).

 A WMTS layer can have a `requestEncoding` that is RESTful or KVP.
 In case of RESTful the URL is a template where to place the request parameters ( see the example below ), while in the KVP the request parameters are in the query string.
 See the WMTS standard for more details.